 The efficiency of a solar battery refers to its ability to convert stored energy into usable electricity with minimal loss.
 Higher efficiency batteries can effectively utilize stored energy, resulting in longer durations of power supply.

-Efficiency can be affected by factors such as temperature, charging and discharging rates, and internal resistance.
+Efficiency is affected by factors such as temperature, charging and discharging rates, and internal resistance.
 Opting for batteries with high efficiency ratings can maximize the utilization of stored energy and extend the duration of solar battery power.

 How to Calculate the Duration of Solar Battery Power